gervacio-430483/samp/README.md

 - **Gantz: O** — High-energy, underrated sci-fi action.
 - **Midnight Diner: Tokyo Stories** — Warm stories served with food and heart.

----

-## Final Thoughts
-I believe good stories stay with you long after the screen goes dark.
-Each of these titles gave me something to think about, to feel, or to dream about.
-Maybe they’ll do the same for you too.

----

-## License
-Feel free to share or remix this list however you like.
-The more stories we share, the bigger the world becomes.